Error-and-Erasure Decoding for Block Codes with Feedback: Introduction:

 When considered together with higher layers, the codes in the physical layer are part of a variable length/delay communication scheme with feedback.
-However in the physical layer itself fixed length block-codes are used instead of variable length ones because of their amenability to modular design and robustness against the noise in the feedback link.
-In such an architecture retransmissions affects the performance of higher layers.
-The average transmission time is only a first order measure of this effect: as long as the erasure probability is vanishing with increasing block length, average transmission time will essentially be equal to the block length of the fixed length block-code.
+However in the physical layer itself fixed length block codes are used instead of variable length ones because of their amenability to modular design and robustness against the noise in the feedback link.
+In such an architecture retransmissions affect the performance of higher layers.
+The average transmission time is only a first order measure of this effect: as long as the erasure probability is vanishing with increasing block length, average transmission time will essentially be equal to the block length of the fixed length block code.
 Thus with an analysis like the one in \cite{ito}, the cost of retransmissions are ignored as long as the erasure probability goes to zero with increasing block length.
 In a communication system with multiple layers, however, retransmissions usually have costs beyond their effect on average transmission time, which are described by constraints on the probability distribution of the decoding time.
-Knowledge of error erasure exponent trade-off is useful in coming up with designs to meet those constraints.
-An example of this phenomena is variable length block coding schemes with a hard dead lines for decoding time, which has already been investigated by Gopala {\it et. al. } \cite{GYK} for block-codes without feedback.
-They have used a block coding scheme with erasures and they have resend the message whenever an erasure occurs.
-But because of the hard dead line they employ this scheme only for some fixed number of trials.
-If all those trials fail, i.e. lead to an erasure, they use a non-erasure block-code.
-Using the error exponent erasure exponent trade-off they were able to obtain the best over all error performance for the given architecture.
+Knowledge of error erasure exponent trade off is useful in coming up with designs to meet those constraints.
+An example of this phenomena is variable length block coding schemes with hard deadlines for decoding time, which has already been investigated by Gopala {\it et. al. } \cite{GYK} for block codes without feedback.
+They have used a block coding scheme with erasures and they resend the message whenever an erasure occurs.
+But because of the hard deadline, they employ this scheme only for some fixed number of trials.
+If all those trials fail, i.e. lead to an erasure, they use a non-erasure block code.
+Using the error exponent erasure exponent trade off they were able to obtain the best over all error performance for the given architecture.